AlaskaAirlines/auro-button/README.md

 The \<ods-button> element will respond without context settings as expected.
 Within context of another component, set `context` flag to `true` and \<ods-button> will adapt to contextual shape.
 By default,  \<ods-button> will constrain visible characters when text exceeds available visual space.

+### Theme support

+\<ods-button> supports both Orion and Classic themes.
+Default, and secondary type, and disabled state supports the Classic theme.
+Flow type options are NOT supported by the Classic theme.

 ### Properties:

 | Attribute | Value type | Description |